-This time we are making a debit to Service Supplies for $600 (the unused portion).
-Service Supplies Expense is credited thus decreasing its balance.
+This time, Service Supplies is debited for $600 (the unused portion).
+And then, Service Supplies Expense is credited thus decreasing its balance.
 Service Supplies Expense is now at $900 ($1,500 debit and $600 credit).

-Notice that the resulting balances of the accounts under the two methods (asset and expense) are the same (Cash paid: $1,500; Service Supplies Expense: $900; and Service Supplies: $600).
+Notice that the resulting balances of the accounts under the two methods are the same (Cash paid: $1,500; Service Supplies Expense: $900; and Service Supplies: $600).

 Under the asset method, the initial entry would be:

-On December 31, 2012, the end of the accounting period, part of the prepaid insurance already has expired (expense is incurred).
+On December 31, 2021, the end of the accounting period, part of the prepaid insurance already has expired (hence, expense is incurred).
 The expired part is the insurance from September to December.
 Thus, we should make the following adjusting entry:

-Of the total six-month insurance amounting to $6,000 (or $1,000 per month), the insurance for 4 months has already expired.
+Of the total six-month insurance amounting to $6,000 ($1,000 per month), the insurance for 4 months has already expired.
 In the entry above, we are actually transferring $4,000 from the asset to the expense account (i.e., from Prepaid Insurance to Insurance Expense).

 If the company made use of the expense method, the initial entry would be: